GoogleCloudPlatform/professional-services/tools/airflow-v1-to-v2-migration/README.md

 | Python 3.7.1            | Python 3.7.1                                   |
 | Airflow - 1.10.15       | Airflow - 2.5.3                                |
 |                         | apache-airflow-providers-google version 8.12.0 |

+## LIMITATIONS:

+1. This tool makes changes only to the import statements and operators based on the default rules.csv or the custom rules.csv.
+2. For possible changes to the arguments of the operators itself, a comment indicating the change to be made would be added above the operator.
+These changes however must be done manually.